 Much like my process for crafting introductions, this story doesn't finish because it's still evolving.
 Tatis is a generational talent in the midst of becoming a cultural sensation.

-In just his second Major League season--one without fans in the stands--Tatis is arguably the most-watchable player in baseball according to ESPN.com's Sam Miller.
-At 21, he's in the running to become the youngest-ever National League Most Valuable Player, and currently leading the Padres towards their first Postseason appearance since 2006.
+In just his second Major League season--one without fans in the stands--Tatis was arguably the most-watchable player in baseball according to ESPN.com's Sam Miller.
+At 21, he was in the running to become the youngest-ever National League Most Valuable Player, and led the Padres towards their first Postseason appearance since 2006.

 The sky is truly the limit.
 The only question is:

 When the next moment arises, will you be there to hear it introduced?

 For more of Alex's introductory work at Petco Park, check out his Live TV and VO Demo.
 It features introductions from the 87th Major League Baseball All-Star Game, as well as Opening Day 2018, for the newly-inducted Hall of Famer Trevor Hoffman.